What are the 10 most important methods in aquatic therapy?

-In addition, the sessions are developed in 4 stages: 1) Previous heating, 2) Aerobics training, 3) High Intensity Interval Training or High Intensity Interval Training (HIT) and 4) Back to the Calm.
+Also, the sessions are developed in 4 stages: 1) Previous heating, 2) Aerobics training, 3) High Intensity Interval Training or High Intensity Interval Training (HIT) and 4) Back to the Calm.

-(Frequency, Intensity, Time, Type and Density) and Principles of Training (Specificity and / or Individuality, Overcompensation and / or Overload, Adaptation and / or Accommodation, Progression and / or Periodization, Variability and / Or Balance, Recovery, Reversibility and Fun).
+(Frequency, Intensity, Time, Type and Density) and Principles of Training (Specificity and/or Individuality, Overcompensation and/or Overload, Adaptation and/or Accommodation, Progression and/or Periodization, Variability and/or Balance, Recovery, Reversibility and Fun).

 8) Deep & Shallow Water Running:

 It corresponds to a method of physical preparation and evaluation, characterized by a deep simulated stroke (Deep) or touching the pool floor (Shallow), usually assisted by a flotation vest or belt, where the person may be subject to edge of the pool by means of a strap, to increase the resistance and also to facilitate the monitoring of the exercise.

 This method provides a high aerobic load, with reduced stress in the motor system, is used both in athletes and individuals during their rehabilitation process and cardiovascular supplementary training, in order to prevent injuries, promote recovery of intense exercise, within Sports preparation and also to maintain aerobic fitness during post-injury recovery.

 9) Swimming for pregnant women:

 It is aimed at pregnant women from 9 weeks of gestation, it is a safe method, suitable for physical exercise, for the physical principles of water, which eliminates joint impact, reduces edema or swelling of limbs and body pain; There is relief of anxiety and mental stress, in addition it favors an adequate development of the baby by increased blood flow and postpartum recovery, among other benefits.